guildenstern70/SmartQuark/README.md

     gradle quarkusDev

-This project makes use of Quarkus Dev Services, which allows you to run a PostgreSQL database in a container.
+This project makes use of Quarkus Dev Services, that allow you to run a Postgres database in a container.
 In order to run project and the database, you need to have Docker installed and running.
 There is also a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/

-### Kotlin Version

-Note that the Kotlin runtime version must meet the Quarkus-Kotlin plugin Kotlin version

-    gradle dependencies | grep kotlin

 ### Packaging and running the application